 Note – the Green CAT doesn’t run on weekends

-It’s easy to make up your very own bus tour of our city, making for a cheap and action packed day out.
+It’s easy to make up your very own tour on the Perth Cat Bus with kids, making for a cheap and action packed day out.
 Simply see the sights and stop at a playground or two or include a trip to a museum, spot of lunch and even a sweet treat.
 All aboard!

-This post is sponsored by the City of Perth, all words, images and opinions are my own.
+This post on the Perth Cat Bus with kids is sponsored by the City of Perth, all words, images and opinions are my own.